Kaituna River and Ongatoro/Maketu Estuary Strategy

 The views of the community have formed the backbone of this Strategy.
 It outlines how the future of the Kaituna River and Ongatoro/Maketu Estuary will be shaped.

-The Regional Council has a number of projects that help implement the Strategy, including the Kaituna River Re-diversion and Wetland Creation Project.
-Read more about this project:
+The Regional Council has a number of projects underway to help implement the Strategy:

-Staff are working to improve water quality and sustainable land management outcomes by providing both incentives and rules to improve environmental performance.
+- Staff are working to improve water quality and sustainable land management outcomes by providing both incentives (such as through Riparian Management Plans) and rules to improve environmental performance.

 For more information on what is available, and what the rules are, contact Land Management Officers Ryan Standen or Pim de Monchy for further information by phoning 0800 884 880.